 What is the other option?

-These multiple steps are time consuming, the potential recoding, testing for example at each step add to the overall project time and risk.
+These multiple steps are time-consuming, the potential recoding, testing for example at each step adds to the overall project time and risk.
 Simply upgrading will not inherently mean that new features or capabilities are adopted.
-You are basically looking at the same system you had, but on a current supported platform.
+You are basically looking at the same system you had but on a currently supported platform.
 Although to get to that platform you may well have had to do some re-development as APIs, functions may have changed, been removed, enhanced etc.